Skip to content

 Let’s explore together!

 Peli’s factory is a collection of automated agentic workflows we use in practice.
-We have built and operated over 100 automated agentic workflows within the github/gh-aw repository and its companion githubnext/agentics collection.
+We have built and operated over 100 automated agentic workflows within the github/gh-aw repository.
 These were used mostly in the context of the github/gh-aw project itself, but some have also been applied at scale in GitHub internal repositories.
 These weren’t hypothetical demos - they were working agents that:

 Some workflows are “read-only analysts”.
 Others proactively propose changes through pull requests.
 Some are meta-agents that monitor and improve the health of other workflows.